kudkudak/Growing-Neural-Gas/README.md

 Installation
 -----------
 Because it is a very early version, building isnt straightforward.
-First of all you boost library installed (for now - in default directory), of course R (with installed packages "multicore" "rgl" "e1071").
+First of all you need boost library installed (for now - in default directory), of course R (with installed packages "multicore" "rgl" "e1071").
 Having done that"
 ```bash
     make rcpp